Diagnostic radiographers use a range of imaging technology and methods to look inside a patient's body and find out

 Income figures are intended as a guide only.

-You'll typically work a 37.5-hour week, which may include evenings, nights and weekends.
+You'll typically work a standard 37.5-hour week, which may include shift work, weekends, nights and bank holidays, as well as on-call working.

 Part-time work and job sharing are possible, depending on departmental needs.
 Career breaks are possible but you must keep up with technical developments during your time out and may need to take further training or study before returning.

 What to expect

-- You can work in a range of hospital departments, including the operating theatre, accident and emergency, outpatients and on wards.
+- You can work in a range of hospital departments, including the operating theatre, accident and emergency, and outpatients, as well as on wards and in mobile units.

-- The job can be physically strenuous as it involves moving and lifting both patients and equipment, as well as a lot of standing.
+- The job can be physically and mentally demanding, and can involve moving and lifting both patients and equipment, as well as a lot of standing.

 To practise as a diagnostic radiographer you must be registered with the Health & Care Professions Council (HCPC).
 In order to register, you must successfully complete an HCPC-approved radiography training programme at either undergraduate or postgraduate level.
 See HCPC - Approved programmes.

 Undergraduate degrees take three years full time (four years in Scotland) or up to six years part time to complete.
 Applications are made through the Universities and Colleges Admissions Service (UCAS).

-If you've already got a degree in a science or health-related subject, you can apply for an accelerated postgraduate diagnostic training programme.
+If you've already got a degree in a science or healthcare-related subject, you can apply for an accelerated postgraduate diagnostic training programme.
 Courses usually last up to two years.
 Contact individual institutions for entry requirements.

 Both undergraduate and postgraduate training consists of a mix of study and clinical placement, approximately 50% of each.